Congregation of Marian Fathers of the Immaculate Conception: Early History

-The rest of 18th century was marked by steady growth as the Marians expanded from Poland to Portugal and Italy thanks to the efforts of two outstanding Superiors General of the institute: Casimir Wyszyński (1700–1755) and Raymond Nowicki (1735–1801).
+The rest of the 18th century was marked by steady growth as the Marians expanded from Poland to Portugal and Italy thanks to the efforts of two outstanding Superiors General of the institute: Casimir Wyszyński (1700–1755) and Raymond Nowicki (1735–1801).

 Rapid changes in the European political situation by the end of the 18th and through 19th century led to the near destruction of the institute.

 With the complete failure of the Kosciuszko Uprising in 1795, Poland lost its independence.
 Now the Marian Fathers found themselves divided by virtually sealed borders.
 The partitioning of the Polish Republic was decreed by the occupying armies of Russia, Prussia, and Austria.

 Again, in 1798, after Napoleon seized Rome, he mandated that all foreigners be expelled from its borders.
 The exodus included the Marian Fathers removed from their monastery and Rome's St. Vitus Church.

 In 1834, the Portuguese government became hostile toward all religious, and finally closed all Marian monasteries in that nation.

 In Eastern Europe following the Vienna Congress of 1815, most of the Marian monasteries found themselves in the newly created Kingdom of Poland, which was part of Imperial Russia, whose Czarist regime was openly hostile to the Catholic Church.

 The defeat of two Polish national uprisings against Czarist Russia, one in November 1830, and another in January 1863, meant repression for religious institutes in Poland.
 The Czarist regime prohibited the acceptance of new candidates to the religious life, effectively stamping out the normal process of growth in vocations to the religious life for the Marian Fathers and other institutes.

 One of the most famous Marians in the 19th century was Christopher Szwernicki.
 In 1852, he was exiled to Irkutsk, where he built the church and an orphanage for the deportees’ children.
 In 1888 he was titled "Apostle of Siberia" by Pope Leo XIII.